Pierre-Lannoy/wp-sessions/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Full featured analytics reporting and management tool that detects all devices accessing your WordPress site.
+Powerful sessions manager for WordPress with sessions limiter and full analytics reporting capabilities.

 == Description ==

-**Sessions** is a full featured analytics reporting and management tool that detects all devices accessing your WordPress site.
+**Sessions** is a powerful sessions manager for WordPress with a multi-criteria sessions limiter and full analytics reporting about logins, logouts and account creation.

-For each call made to your site, **Sessions** analyzes the sent header, detects the device doing the call (and its characteristics) and can:

-* modify the `is_mobile()` WordPress core function to be more precise and reliable;
-* add some CSS classes to the `body` tag of your site (many classes to choose from);
-* let you use the result of the detection in your own developments;
-* record detected characteristics for reporting.
+You can limit concurrent sessions, on a per role basis for the following criteria:

+* count per user;
+* count per IP adresses;
+* count per country (requires the free [GeoIP Detection](https://wordpress.org/plugins/geoip-detect/) plugin);
+* count per device classes and types, client types, browser or OS (requires the free [Device Detector](https://wordpress.org/plugins/device-detector/) plugin).

+For each roles defined on your site, you can also block login based on private/public IP ranges, and define idle times for sessions auto-termination.

-**Sessions** can report the following main items and characteristics:
+**Sessions** can report the following main items and metrics:

-* KPIs: number of hits, class breakdown, clients types and engines;
+* KPIs: login success, active sessions, cleaned sessions, active users, turnover and spam sessions;
-* Classes: Bot, Desktop, Mobile and Other;
+* active and cleaned sessions details;
-* Devices types: Camera, Car Browser, Console, Feature Phone, Phablet, Portable Media Player, Smart Display, Smartphone, Tablet, TV;
-* Client types: Application Library, Browser, Feed Reader, Media Player, Mobile Application, PIM.
-* Technical characteristics and versions of all browsers;
+* users and sessions variations;
-* Device identification: brand, model, etc.;
-* OS identification: name, version, etc.;
-* Calling channel: site backend, site frontend, cron job, Ajax request, XML-RPC request, Rest API request, Atom/RDF/RSS feed;

-For a full list of items, characteristics and supported devices, please see the 'devices' tab in the plugin settings.

-**Sessions** supports multisite report delegation and per site configuration (see FAQ).
+* moves distribution;
+* login/logout breakdowns;
+* password resets;

-Based on the amazing [Matomo](https://github.com/matomo-org/matomo) UDD, Sessions is a free and open source plugin for WordPress.
+**Sessions** is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.

-= Developers =

-If you're a plugins / themes developer and want to take advantage of the detection features of Sessions, visit the [GitHub repository](https://github.com/Pierre-Lannoy/wp-sessions) of the plugin to learn how to use it.

 = Support =